dance and arts journalism

 An archive of 25 years of British dance

-I am an arts journalist and Russianist historian of news background and musical training.
-I was the 's dance critic for 15 years (1993-2008) and their dance obituarist to this day, and ’s dance critic for two years (2014-16).
+I am an arts journalist and a Soviet Union historian.
+I was the 's dance critic for 15 years (1993-2008), and their dance obituarist to this day, and ’s dance critic for two years (2014-16).

 In 2009 I designed, launched and site-managed the award-winning critics’ site (named Best Specialist Journalism Site in the 2012 Online Media Awards), spending three years as a founding director and its dance editor, and I write occasionally still.

 My broadcasting includes many years covering dance for BBC Radio 2's longrunning Friday night arts show and LBC's Big City, a Radio 4 documentary on , and interview films and presentations for English National Ballet, Sadler's Wells, the London Symphony Orchestra, The Place, and other arts companies.

 I trained as a pianist, singer and violist at the Royal College of Music, London, where I was inspired by visiting Russian musicians.
 Much later, after developing a wider interest in Soviet culture as a result of my ballet journalism, I taught myself Russian, and in 2014 I gained an MA in Russian Studies at University College, London.

 In 2021 I was awarded my doctorate at Oxford for my thesis on the Soviet politician and USSR Culture Minister Ekaterina Furtseva, on whom I continue to work.